yakivy/jam/README.md

 Jam is an incredibly simple DI Scala library.

 Essential differences from [macwire](https://github.com/softwaremill/macwire):
-- is simpler and faster
-- searches candidates only in `this`
+- is simpler and faster, searches candidates only in `this`
 - supports Scala 3, Scala JS, Scala Native
 - supports macro configuration
 - provides tools for object lifecycle control